Set to wreck havoc, 3 naxals gunned in the nick of time at Telangana

 New Delhi, Sep 25: Three naxalites, including two women were shot dead in an exchange of fire with the police at the Chennapuram forest area under the Charla police station in Telangana.
 The police have recovered an 8mm rifle, one pistol and explosives.

-Earlier, during an another exchange of fire at Palwancha reserve forest, naxalites managed to escape.
+Earlier, during another exchange of fire at Palwancha reserve forest, naxalites managed to escape.
 The police had recovered an SBBL rifle, a kit bag and a solar plate meant for charging electronic equipment.

 Superintendent of Police, Sunil Dutt said that the police got credible information about the movement of naxalites in the forests along the Chhattisgarh border.
-They were planning to wreck havoc in Telangana between September 21 and 27.
+They were planning to wreak havoc in Telangana between September 21 and 27.
 He said that the combing operations would continue.

 3 naxals arrested, arms seized